 Giving the Toughest Feedback

-Recently, a former team member helped me see a blind spot in my leadership.
-As their manager, I had given what I thought was clear, principled feedback about performance concerns.
+I’m changing the way I give the toughest feedback.
+A former team member helped me see a blind spot–as their manager, I had given what I thought was clear, principled feedback about performance concerns.
 I had the data, used frameworks, and provided a path forward.
 I thought I was being a good leader.

 I missed something simple: I hadn’t created space for their perspective.
 I went straight into script mode, with SBI observations and action items.
 While the feedback itself was necessary, my approach left them feeling unseen and undervalued.
 But I did see them, and I did value them, and I let them down by not inviting their perspective when it mattered most.